containerbuildsystem/cachito/README.md

   writeable.
 * `cachito_default_environment_variables` - a dictionary where the keys are names of package managers.
-The values are dictionaries where the keys are default environment variables to set for that package manager and the values are the environment variable values.
+The values are dictionaries where the keys are default environment variables to set for that package manager and the values are dictionaries with the keys `value` and `kind`.
+The `value` must be a string which specifies the value of the environment variable.
+The `kind` must also be a string which specifies the type of value, either `"path"` or `"literal"`.
 Check `cachito/workers/config.py::Config` for the default value of this configuration.
 * `cachito_download_timeout` - the timeout when downloading application source archives from sources such as GitHub.
 The default is `120` seconds.